kubikji2/CoVid-models/README.md

    - The rack used for easier sorting and storing filter tips
    - Based on [Pipet tip sorting device 'Elster' for 10 µL pipet tips](https://www.thingiverse.com/thing:4256563) by [AM LN](https://www.thingiverse.com/Easylabsolutions/about), but different pipette tips used.
    - Designed for Charles University in Prague.

+- **kvant96 adapter**
+   - connecting part used for holding Eppendorf 96 well and the top part of Biosphere FilterTips (yellow part)
+   - very compact and fast to print design (about 40 minutes)

 ## License